by Susan McCarthy

 You Never Learned How to Declutter

 Maybe your parents were like mine and they held onto everything.
-You learned that this habit like it was a rule you had to follow – or else.
+You learned that this habit was like a rule you had to follow – or else.

 Or perhaps your parents were so organized that they found it easier to declutter and organize stuff for you.
 And maybe this made you cling to stuff because you used to hate having your possessions disappear on someone else’s whim.
 Or you know what organized looks like, but you have no clue how things get that way.